AstroBrandt/ALeCS/README.md

 }
 ```
 Finally, if you use any data from subsequent releases, we request that you cite the paper relevant for that release.

+## Support
+We acknowledge support from Chalmers University of Technology and the Chalmers Initiative on Cosmic Origins.
+The MP2 and CAM-B3LYP calculations were performed on the Vera computing facility managed by the Chalmers Centre for Computational Science and Engineering.